Content Optimization 101: Getting The Basics

 Don’t underestimate the importance of links.
 Including external and internal links so your content is perceived as a credible reference.
 This can also help you to position yourself as an expert on the topic – to both search engines and your audience.

 External linking should link to reliable, authoritative sources that support your content’s claims.
 External linking builds a relationship history between your site and more established sites, so rely on well-known, reputable publications like Forbes, Business Insider, Neil Patel, and more.
-Internal linking are links that take readers to other related content within your site.
+Internal links are links that take readers to other related content within your site.

 For example: